Robert Lawson (architect)

 Robert Arthur Lawson (1 January 1833 – 3 December 1902) was one of New Zealand's pre-eminent 19th century architects.
-It has been said he did more than any other designer to shape the face of the Victorian era architecture of the city of Dunedin.
+The Dictionary of New Zealand Biography states that he did more than any other designer to shape the face of the Victorian era architecture of the city of Dunedin.
 He is the architect of over forty churches, including Dunedin's First Church for which he is best remembered, but also other buildings, such as Larnach Castle, a country house, with which he is also associated.

 Born at Newburgh, in Fife, Scotland, he emigrated in 1854 to Australia and then in 1862 to New Zealand.
 He died aged 69 in Canterbury, New Zealand.
 Lawson is acclaimed for his work in both the Gothic revival and classical styles of architecture.
 He was prolific, and while isolated buildings remain in Scotland and Australia, it is in the Dunedin area that most surviving examples can now be found.

 Today he is held in high esteem in his adopted country.
 However, at the time of his death his reputation was at a low ebb following the partial collapse of his Seacliff Lunatic Asylum, at the time New Zealand's largest building.
 In 1900, shortly before his death, he returned to New Zealand from a self-imposed, ten-year exile to re-establish his name, but his sudden demise prevented a full rehabilitation of his reputation.
 The great plaudits denied him in his lifetime were not to come until nearly a century after his death, when the glories of Victorian architecture began again to be recognised and appreciated.

 Early life and education

 Lawson was born on 1 January 1833 at 49 Hoggs Place, Abbyhill in the village of Grange of Lindores in the parish of Abdie near Newburgh, Fife, Scotland.
 He was the fourth child of Margaret (nee Arthur) and James Lawson, a carpenter and sawmiller.

-The young Lawson was educated at the Abdie parish school.
+Lawson was educated at the Abdie parish school.

 Career

 Lawson must have shown an interest in architecture or promise in drawing for he was articled at the age of 15 to architect Andrew Heiton Snr. of Heiton and Heiton in Perth (Scotland).
 After a short time he was transferred to and completed his apprenticeship under James Gillespie Graham who was a leading architect in Edinburgh.
-While with Graham he furthered his school education at “Trustees Academy”.
+While with Graham he furthered his school education at "Trustees Academy".
 Lawson then worked as an assistant architect with John Lessels, where he was credited with the design of a college and two mansions.